timojuez/hificon/README.md

 ## Development

 ### Support for other devices
 It is possible to implement the support e.g. for other AVR brands like Yamaha, Pioneer, Onkyo.
 It is easy to connect to any network device that communicates via telnet.
-See src/protocol/* as an example.
+See src/schemes/* as an example.
 See also "target" parameter in config and in hifish.
 Hint: `hifish --target raw_telnet://IP:PORT -f` prints all data received from `IP` via telnet.

 ### Reverse Engineering a Target
 `hifish -f` opens a shell and prints all received data.
 Meanwhile change settings on the target e.g. with a remote and observe on what it prints.
-This may help you to program an own protocol.
+This may help you to program an own scheme.

 ### Custom Client Software
 It is possible to create an own program that controls the target and keeps being synchronised with it.